eclipse/mraa/README.md

 Please fork the code on github and then send pull requests.
 Please avoid merges in your forks.
 I will also accept patches sent in git style with signoffs to brendan.le.foll@intel.com

-## USING

-see examples/

-*for node.js make sure that maajs.node is in the current dir and set export NODE_PATH=.*

-Simple python html documentation can be generated with **make pydoc**, this does not require the full doxygen/sphinx setup.

 ## API Changelog